johnsonj/JsExec/README.md

 # JsExec #

-What: A Windows Universal App with a JavaScript playground embeded.
+What: A Windows Universal App with an embeded JavaScript playground.

 Why: Fun